rednafi/brisk-bash/README.md

     ```

 *   This function,
-    - Takes in a short code for any of the following languages
+    - Takes in a shortcode for any of the following languages
       (a) `en` for English
       (b) `fr` for French
       (c) `bn` for bangla